Complementary and Integrative Health MS

 A foundational principle of this program is interdisciplinary practice and collaboration with the goal of improving health outcomes.
 In addition, students will be introduced to historical, indigenous health care practices and upon graduation may seek further training to build expertise in a particular modality (e.g. yoga, nutrition, reiki, etc.) which may lead to additional credentialing or licensing.

-American Holistic Nurses Credentialing Corporation, Inc. has endorsed Drexel University's Complementary and Integrative Health Master's and Certificate programs, which allows graduates of these programs to sit for the nationally accredited board certification in holistic nursing.
+The American Holistic Nurses Credentialing Corporation, Inc. has endorsed Drexel University's Complementary and Integrative Health Master's and Certificate programs, which allows graduates of these programs to sit for the nationally accredited board certification in holistic nursing.

 Students from Drexel University’s online MS in Complementary and Integrative Health degree program are eligible to apply and concurrently enroll in the University of Arizona's Andrew Weil Center for Integrative Medicine (AWCIM) Integrative Health & Wellness Coaching (IHW) certification program.
-The concurrent completion of the AWCIM IHW coaching program can count toward the nine elective credit requirement for the Drexel MS in Complementary and Integrative Health program.
+The concurrent completion of the AWCIM IHW coaching program can count toward the nine elective credits requirement for the Drexel MS in Complementary and Integrative Health program.
 The AWCIM IHW Coaching program is approved by the National Board of Health and Wellness Coaching.
 Graduates of Drexel’s MS in Complementary and Integrative Health in combination with the AWCIM IHW Coaching program would then be eligible to sit for the national exam.
 If you are interested in this option, you may either answer the related questions on the Drexel MS in Complementary and Integrative Health application or you can let your academic advisor know of your interest.
 Learn more about the program.

 Program Mission and Values